Web Directions Conffab

 Web Directions Code is all in on front end engineering–front of the front end (CSS/HTML/JS/Browser APIs), back of the front end (frameworks like React, Remix, Next, CI/CD, operations), platform engineering, security, performance, and much more.

-Code takes place early June 2025 and CFPs are open now and close March 2024
+Code takes place early June 2025 and CFPs are now closed for 2025.

 Code Leaders is a one day conference for engineering leaders and managers.
 From the big picture technical considerations to the huan side of leadershop we'll help you grow.

-Code Leders takes place June 2025, and CFPs are open now and close March 2024
+Code Leaders takes place June 2025, and CFPs are now closed for 2025.

 This is a little long winded and in depth, but understanding what we look for will really help you propose a topic that's likely to work for our programs.
 A look at past conference programs will likely help you get a sense of what we look for too.